-- Student must make an appointment with the Special Populations Coordinator to discuss his/her disability.
+- Student must make an appointment with the Special Populations Coordinator to discuss his/her/their disability.

 - Student must provide a copy of testing, medical records, and/or letter from a physician which indicates a disability.
 If you are learning disabled, you must supply test scores accompanied by a professional diagnosis.
 Documentation must be within the past five (5) years.
 Submit this information to the Special Populations Coordinator in the Student Services Office.

 - Once documentation is received, an appointment will be made to review documentation and recommended accommodations.
 Postsecondary institutions are only required to guarantee equal access, not equal outcomes.

 - Accommodation memos will be printed out.
 It is the student’s responsibility to come by the Special Populations Office to pick up their memo.